liamencabo/liamencabo/README.md

 <p align="center">Software Developer in the Dallas, TX area who specializes within web applications!</p>
 <br>

-This is where I upload projects and work stuff from time to time.
-Enjoying this wave!
+<p align="center">This is where I upload projects and work stuff from time to time.
+Enjoying this wave!</p>

 <br>